medibb/EAG/README.md

 EAG project with pukyung Ph.D. course

-test for git sync with obsidian
+test for git sync with obsidian, again?